56kcloud/Training/DockerCon/logging/getting-started.md

     ```

     Uh oh, what happend?
-    We can actually use the `docker logs` command on stopped containers.
+    We can actually use the `docker logs` command on stopped containers to troubleshoot.
+Great, let's do it.

-3. Check the logs of the `NGINX` container to see why it didn't start
+3. Check the logs of the `NGINX` container to see why the container didn't start

     ```
     $ docker logs nginx